By Tim Lambert

 Shepton flourished in the 19th century.
 Victoria Fountain was built in 1868.
 Shepton Mallet railway station opened in 1874 but it closed in 1966.
 Meanwhile, the town grew rapidly and by 1901 it had a population of over 5,000.
 Collett Park opened in Shepton in 1906.

 Today Shepton Mallet is a thriving small town.
 Cider is still made in the town.
 Furthermore, Shepton Mallet has a Leisure Centre and a Treatment Centre.
 It also has the Academy Theatre.
 Shepton Mallet is also host to the Mid Somerset Show and the Royal Bath and West Show.
-However, it is planned to close Shepton Mallet prison.
-Today the population of Shepton Mallet is about 10,000.
+However, Shepton Mallet prison closed in 2013.
+It is now open to the public.
+Today the population of Shepton Mallet is about 10,800.